belangeo/pyo/documentation/source/perftips.rst

   programmer to fully leverage multiple processors on a given machine.
   It runs on both Unix and Windows.

-Here is a little example of using the multiprocessing module to spawn a lot of sine wave computations to multiple processors.
+Here is a small example of using the `multiprocessing` module to spawn many sine wave computations to multiple processors.

 .. code-block:: python